scottcolfer/scottcolfer.github.io/_posts/2022-02-07-six-years-leading-community-practice.md

 I reposition myself so I represent everyone.
 I can't embed in the ‘original’ community as this reduces trust in me from the other locations.
 I give up my permanent desk and become a peripatetic* Head of Product.

 *_I'm allowing myself this one, obscure word.
-I take 'peripatetic' to mean someone who travels from place to place, working in them for short periods._
+I take 'peripatetic' to mean someone who travels from place to place, working in each place for short periods._